The Navigator

 (See Figure 1)

-When clicking the Navigator tab, the left section displays a structured names list of Webflow components added to the canvas, organized logically by hierarchy.
+When clicking the navigator icon, the left section displays a structured names list of Webflow components added to the canvas, organized logically by hierarchy.

 Figure 1: Navigator Example